Lurie-Larochette tapestries

 Wall of Tears

 Wall of Tears is a collaborative tapestry weaving project.
 It was born out of two reasons.
 The first is our attempt to bear witness to the current global, systematic suppression of human rights.
-The act of weaving a tapestry embodies the quality of positive construction - a miniscule statement against the tragic developments of widespread destruction and oppression so many peoples are suffering.
+The act of weaving a tapestry embodies the quality of positive construction - a miniscule statement against the tragic developments of widespread destruction and oppression so many people are suffering.

 The second, and very dear reason for this project, is to gather with friends and colleagues in the simple and beautiful act of sharing a loom.
 At this (late) time in our lives, it offers a cause to reunite.
 We are grateful to Maria Luisa and Jacobo Mendoza, weavers from Teotitlan del Valle, Oaxaca.
 It was their original intention to come to our studio and weave together that inspired us to create this particular project.